Same-sex marriage has become a near-certainty after legislation to allow it passed its first reading last night by a two-to-one margin.

 The vote was originally declared at 78 in favour, but this was updated to 80 when it was found that National had forgotten to cast proxy votes for coalition MPs John Banks of Act and Peter Dunne of United Future.

-The most dramatic turnaround of the night came from National's Hunua MP, Paul Hutchison, who had told the Herald on Tuesday that he would oppose the measure.
+The most dramatic turnaround of the night came from National's Hunua MP, Paul Hutchison, who had said on Tuesday that he would oppose the measure.

 After revealing that Ms Wall had given him last-minute advice on same-sex marriage, he said: "I cannot construct a strong enough intellectual, moral, health or even spiritual argument against it."